 - Vaccinated: One Man's Quest to Defeat the World's Deadliest Diseases — published in 2008 by Harper Perennial.
-The book is available from Amazon.com.
+The book is available from Amazon.com and Barnesandnobile.com.

 - The Cutter Incident: How America's First Polio Vaccine Led to the Growing Vaccine Crisis — published in 2005 by Yale University Press.
-The book is available from Amazon.com.
+The book is available from Amazon.com and Barnesandnoble.com.